rubenleikarnes/dotfiles/README.md

 # dotfiles

 My startingpoint ~~is~~ was mostly a fork of [Mathias Bynens'](https://github.com/mathiasbynens/dotfiles) bash files wich I've now stopped using since I've gone over to use Zsh.
-My Vim config ~~is~~ was a fork of [Harry Roberts'](https://github.com/csswizardry/dotfiles) vimrc for a startingpoint.
-My Sublime config have been evolving over the past few years and i tend to switch color scheme atleast once a month.
-Can't remember where I forked my tmux.conf, sorry.
-Copyed tmux styling from [xero](https://github.com/xero/dotfiles).
-My NVim is a combination of my old vim config and some inspiration from [Nick Nisi](https://github.com/nicknisi).
+My Sublime config have been evolving over the past few years.
+Tmux inspiration from [xero](https://github.com/xero/dotfiles) and [Ahmed El Gabri](https://github.com/ahmedelgabri/dotfiles).
+My NVim was a fork of [Harry Roberts'](https://github.com/csswizardry/dotfiles), and some inspiration from [Nick Nisi](https://github.com/nicknisi).

 # Requirements